T-Mobile MONEY Review

 • No sign-up bonus

-Alternatives to T-Mobile Money
+Alternatives to T-Mobile MONEY

 All three banks are online-only, keep fees to a minimum, and offer high-yield savings accounts in addition to checking.

-Is T-Mobile Money legit?
+Is T-Mobile MONEY legit?

-Yes, T-Mobile Money is a legitimate digital bank account.
-It’s backed by FDIC-insured BankMobile (a division of Customers Bank) and also by T-Mobile, the third-largest mobile phone service in America.
+Yes, T-Mobile MONEY is a legitimate digital bank account.
+It’s backed by FDIC-insured Customers Bank and T-Mobile, the third-largest mobile phone service in America.

-Is T-mobile Money a real bank account?
+Is T-Mobile MONEY a real bank account?

-Is T-Mobile Money a credit card?
+Is T-Mobile MONEY a credit card?

-No, T-Mobile Money does not currently offer credit cards.
-Your account comes with a Mastercard debit card, which you can use for purchases and ATM transactions.
+No, T-Mobile MONEY does not currently offer credit cards.
+Your account comes with a Mastercard® debit card, which you can use for purchases and ATM transactions.
 It would not be surprising if credit cards become available down the road.

-What bank is T-mobile money with?
+What bank is T-Mobile MONEY with?

+T-Mobile MONEY works with Customers Bank to provide its banking services.
 Customers Bank is a member-FDIC bank based out of Pennsylvania and offers consumer, small business, and commercial banking services.

-Is T-Mobile Money Right For You?
+Is T-Mobile MONEY Right For You?

-By partnering with a chartered bank to offer its accounts, the wireless powerhouse is expanding its reach with banking solutions for both current and potential customers.
+By partnering with a chartered bank to offer its accounts, the wireless powerhouse is expanding its reach with banking solutions for current and potential customers.

 The account itself brings plenty to the party.
-You won’t see better-looking interest rates, and with no fees (hidden or in plain sight), T-Mobile Money is a digital checking option that should help you grow your earnings.
+You won’t see better-looking interest rates, and with no fees (hidden or in plain sight), T-Mobile MONEY is a digital checking option that should help you grow your earnings.